-Land-based temporary refuge facilities have been established by the Australian Antarctic programme at the Atlas Cove and Spit Bay Main Use Zones and in the Wilderness Zones adjoining Brown Lagoon, Long Beach and Red Island.
-These refuges may be accessed during emergencies involving possible loss of human life or injury to persons.
+Land-based temporary refuge facilities were previously established by the Australian Antarctic program at the Atlas Cove and Spit Bay Main Use Zones and in the Wilderness Zones adjoining Brown Lagoon, Long Beach and Red Island.
+While these refuges may be accessed during emergencies involving possible loss of human life or injury to persons, their current condition is unknown.
 Given the Territory's typically severe weather conditions and the irregularity of management operations, the presence and condition of these refuges must not be assumed or relied upon.
+The Atlas Cove Heritage Zone and surrounds should be avoided as asbestos debris is known to be present.